-- The robot ceases to follow the line when it is present. - The robot is stuck in the same place or loses the black line without regaining it by the next tile in the sequence (see figures below). - The robot moves completely out of the field. - 3.6.2 The team captain can also call for a Lack of Progress at any time (s)he wants (for example if the robot is in danger). - 3.6.3 If a Lack of Progress happens, the robot must be positioned at the beginning of the course or at the previous 'Drop Tile' facing the evacuation zone, and checked by the referee.
+- The robot loses the black line without regaining it by the next tile in the sequence (see figures below). - A robot does not follow the indicated direction at an intersection. - A robot is escaping the evacuation room.
+When the robot has entered the evacuation room it is not allowed to go back to the line again

+3.6.2 The team captain can also call for a Lack of Progress at any time s/he wants (for example if the robot is in danger or got stuck).

+3.6.3 If a Lack of Progress happens, the robot must be positioned at the previous checkpoint facing the evacuation zone, and checked by the referee.